cornhundred/altair_widgets/README.md

 ![](https://api.travis-ci.org/altair-viz/altair_widgets.svg?branch=master)

-Altair Widgets are a tool to easily allow to interact with Altair charts in the Jupyter notebook.
+Altair Widgets are a tool to easily allow users to interact with Altair charts in the Jupyter notebook.

 ![](examples/iris-basic.gif)